sbal13/git-practice/README.md

 Gives you the diff between the current state of your files and the last commit.
 Basically, anything that hasn't been committedd yet.

-`git stash`

-Temporarily stashes any changes since previous commit and saves it to the stash list.
-Use `git stash list` to see list of all stashes (stored in reverse order, i.e. 0 is the latest stash). `git stash apply` to apply all stashed changes to code, `git stash apply <stash identifier>` to apply a specific stash.

 ## Remote vs local

+`git clone`

+"Clones" repo onto local machine (i.e. downloads the code)

 `git remote`

-Shows the remotes attachedd to this repo.
+Shows the remotes attached to this repo.
 Adding `-v` flag gives information about which online repo the remote is pointing to.
 Adding `add <name> <ssh>` allows you to add more remotes to this repo.

-`git push`
+`git push <remote> <branch>`

 Move commit history from local machine to remote repository

-`git fetch`
+`git fetch <remote> <branch>`

 Get a branch from a remote that you do not have saved locally on your machine.

-`git pull`
+`git pull <remote> <branch>`

 Short for `git fetch && git merge`.
 First fetches branch from remote repo and then merges into whatever branch you are on.

-`git clone`

-"Clones" repo onto local machine.
-Downloads the code.

 ## Branching

-`git branch`
+`git branch <new_branch_name>`

-Thread onto which you can add your work without interrupting or changing other "threads."
+Creates a new "timeline" onto which you can add your work without interrupting or changing other "timeline."

-`git checkout`
+`git checkout <target_branch>`

+Allows you to move to another branch.
+Can use `git checkout <commit hash>` to move back to a previous commit, BUT you will be in a "detached head" state.
+If you want to branch from a previous version of your project, you can `git checkout -b <new_branch>` while you are in the "detached head" state to create a branch from that commit.

 ## Updating

-`git merge`
+`git merge <target_branch>`

+Merges a target branch into current branch.
+Changes made on the same lines of code in both branches will cause conflicts which must be resolved and then committed.
+The merge commit will have 2 pointers pointing to the last commit of each branch since both are the parents of the merge.

-`git rebase`
+`git rebase <target_branch>`

+Takes entire current branch and moves the pointer for its base commit to the HEAD of the target branch.
+Creates a cleaner commit history, but is dangerous because the rebased commits will be a permanent part of the commit history of the target branch.

-## Rewriting history
+## Deleting

+`git stash`

+	Temporarily stashes any changes since previous commit and saves it to the stash list.
+Use `git stash list` to see list of all stashes (stored in reverse order, i.e. 0 is the latest stash). `git stash apply` to apply all stashed changes to code, `git stash apply <stash identifier>` to apply a specific stash.

 `git reset --hard <COMMIT HASH>`

-## Forking and Pull Requests

-MERGED
+	WARNING: This is dangerous!
+This allows you to move to a previous commit and discard all commits made afterwards.
+This should only be done in extreme cases, such as when an API key or other important secret information gets accidentally pushed up and is a permanent part of the commit history.
+This will only affect your local repo; to get the reset repo to overwrite the repo on your remote, you must use `git push -f <remote> <branch>` to force your local repo's commit history onto the remote.